 If you can manage to tan your skin evenly, it’s a gift.
 However, it’s rare.
 In usual scenarios, sun tans are patchy and irregular.
-It damages skin by causing blemishes and dark spots.
+When you want to attend a major occasion and look your best, a sun tan can delay your entire look.
+Knowing this, especially in a tropical nation like ours, we are always very cautious regarding sun exposure.
+Suntan damages skin by causing blemishes and dark spots.
 Prolonged skin damage isn’t easy to heal, hence, it is wise to prevent the overexposure in the first place.

 Why Skin Gets Tanned?